leandrocotsa/galga-updater-v2/README.md

 ## How to run
 ### Server side
-The server side of this project is essentially composed of a node app that serves the html form in which the user can send the image updates and has the endpoints to update the latest image and fetch the latest image.
+The server side of this project is essentially composed of a node app that serves the html form through which the user can send the image updates.
+The app also exposes the endpoints to update the latest image and fetch the latest image.

-To host your Node app you can use free a free tier from cloud platoforms like [Render](https://render.com/), as it is enough for this purpose, and you should deploy the app inside the /server directory.
+To host your Node app you can use a free tier from cloud platforms like [Render](https://render.com/), as it is enough for this purpose, and you should deploy the app inside the /server directory.
 Make sure you deploy it with these environment variables filled:

 | Env Variable | Purpose |